Skip to main content

 Can I use growing degree days to time crabgrass pre-emergent?

 As a heads-up signal, yes, but treat it as a range, not a trigger date.
 Purdue and Kansas State associate crabgrass germination with roughly 150 to 200 GDD base 50°F, well after forsythia bloom (about 1 to 25 GDD), which is only an early warning.
-Because germination tracks soil temperature and local conditions vary, use the GDD total to know the window is approaching, then confirm with soil temperature and local guidance before applying.
-Note that some pre-emergent GDD models use base 32°F instead of base 50°F, so check which base a given recommendation is built on.
+Michigan State times the pre-emergent application itself on a different model: 250 to 500 GDD base 32°F from February 15.
+Those two numbers are not comparable, because a base-32 total runs far ahead of a base-50 total over the same period.
+Because germination tracks soil temperature and local conditions vary, use whichever GDD model you follow to know the window is approaching, then confirm with soil temperature and local guidance before applying.

 Why does this site only show measured growing degree days near some locations?